VertigoOne1/securia/README.md

 ## TODO

+- metric system
 - develop pruning system, it gets out of control pretty quick, also needed to be able to delete anyway.
+- switch collectors to central driven enrollment style (collector api polling for what to collect, with scaling)
+- user driven recorder creation, attachment
+- video stream server for live dash?
+- kafkaadmin routine to create topics with the correct partition count based on channel and recorder creation
 - ui development - in progress (FOCUS HERE)
 - ui dev - detections and filters
 - ui dev - multipage navigator, build out pages
-- bug - kafka services don't scan for topic changes over time, so new topics don't find the prefixes - likely fixed, to test, should pick up new cameras every 30 seconds.
-- bug - recorders by uri not right, need to look at url, not uri, even then, the topics.. currently every uri is a recorder+channel, do we want that?
-- bug - increase partition counts to at least 5 per topic to allow better balancing to processors
+- bug - increase partition counts to at least 5 per topic to allow better balancing to processors - will be rolled into kafkadmin routines
 - check if transaction-id is not mis-used in our case, there was a future purpose to it, but it might need to to be re-engineered already.
 - test crop extraction and population
 - test crop storage and repopulation (to reduce storage/transfer costs by only storing the crops and no event backgrounds by overlaying the crops)